Was that title too much?

 I put up an ugly looking page, with just a video of me welcoming people, an optin form that redirected people to a sales video and a FB commenting system for social traffic.

-I logged in FB, laser targeted my audience with social lead freak (still a great tool for FB ads, now has even more features to kill the game), and every 20 visits resulted in one sale, even though my page was ugly, unresponsive and had the worst copy…
+I logged in FB, laser targeted my audience with social lead freak (Update: Social lad freak hasn’t been updated in a while and I no longer recommend it.
+When it gets updated, I’ll come back and update the article.
+Sadly, there is no substitute for it), and every 20 visits resulted in one sale, even though my page was ugly, unresponsive and had the worst copy…

 4 The headline is 80%